WHO CAN VOTE

 - authorized representative of a supportive living facility or treatment centre.

 If a voter’s identification shows a post office box number as the address instead of a residential or legal address, it can be accepted as verification of current address if it is in reasonable distance to the voting jurisdiction.
-An elected authority could, by bylaw, require additional verification or a combination of verification to establish the person’s specific current address.
+The address does not have to be in the voting division or ward.

-Changes to the Local Authorities Election Act will now allow provisions for vouching.
+Changes to the Local Authorities Election Act allow provisions for vouching.
 A voter who has shown valid identification may vouch for a voter who does not have identification if:

 - The person vouching signs a statement/form that they know the person and that the person resides at the address indicated on the statement; and